A new determination of higher-order QCD corrections to hadronic $\tau$ decays: Higher order behavior

-In Table~\ref{tab:coeffs_LevinU_2}, we present the estimates of the higher-order coefficients $c_{5,1}$–$c_{12,1}$ obtained by applying the Levin–U transformation to the inverted series in Eq.~\eqref{Eq:aFOPT}, using the four exactly known coefficients $c_{1,1}-c_{4,1}$ as input.
-Corresponding results for the Levin–T and Levin–D transformations are shown in Tables~\ref{tab:coeff_LevinT_2} and~\ref{tab:coeff_LevinD_2}, respectively.
-It is evident from these results that the predictions of the coefficients remain largely insensitive to the choice of the parameter $\beta$, further demonstrating the robustness and consistency of the Levin-type transformations.
+In Table~\ref{tab:coeffs_LevinU_2_delta0}, we present the estimates of the higher-order coefficients $c_{5,1}$–$c_{12,1}$ obtained by applying the Levin–U transformation to the FOPT expansion of $\delta^{(0)}$ in Eq.~\eqref{Eq:delta_FOPT}, using the four exactly known coefficients $c_{1,1}$–$c_{4,1}$ as input.
+The $n=1,k=2$ Levin–U transform is independent of the value $\beta$.
+As can be seen from Table~\ref{tab:coeff4_LevinU_delta0}, the performance of the Levin–U transformation deteriorates when the maximal value of $n$ is used, namely, $n=1$ when only three known coefficients are employed as input.
+This trend persists even when four known coefficients are used as input and the maximal value of $n$ is now $n=2$.
+Since these cases display poor convergence properties, the corresponding estimates for $c_{5,1}$–$c_{12,1}$ are not included in our final quoted values for the higher-order coefficients.

-The final predictions of the coefficients $c_{5,1}$–$c_{12,1}$, obtained from all Levin-type transformations applied to the inverted series of $\alpha_s$ in Eq.~\eqref{Eq:aFOPT}, using both three and four known input coefficients, are summarized in Table~\ref{tab:final_coeff_alphas}.
-The final values are determined by taking the mean of all estimates derived from the Levin–U, Levin–T, and Levin–D transformations when all four exactly known coefficients are used as input.
-To this average, we additionally include the higher-order coefficients obtained from those transformations that use only three known coefficients as input but yield the smallest percentage deviation of $5.94\%$ in the test prediction of the known coefficient $c_{4,1}$.
-The uncertainty in each coefficient represents the maximum spread of the predicted values.
-This uncertainty is not statistical in nature but reflects the range within which the true value of each coefficient is expected to lie.

-In figure~\ref{fig:alpha_IN}, we present the predictions of the strong coupling constant $\alpha_s$ in the FOPT and CIPT frameworks, obtained using the higher-order coefficients $c_{5,1}$–$c_{12,1}$ listed in Table~\ref{tab:final_coeff_alphas}.
-These results are compared with the corresponding Levin-summed values derived from the inverted series of $\alpha_s$.
-It is observed that, starting from the fifth order, the FOPT predictions closely coincide with those obtained from the Levin-summed series, indicating an improved convergence of the fixed-order expansion at higher orders.